mailchimp/content-style-guide/14-creating-structured-content.html.md

 layout: article
 ---

 At MailChimp, we write two kinds of content: structured and unstructured.
 Most of our technical and educational documents are structured, following standardized content templates.
 These templates make both writing and reading easier.
 They also help future-proof our documents, making it easier for developers to come in later and add semantic data to make the work reusable outside of where it was originally published.

-## When to use structured content
+This section lays out when to use a structured content template and how to create a template of your own.

-Some content types lend themselves to a reusable structure because of their topic or purpose, while other types are better served by a unique structure created by the writer.
+## Basics

+While some content types are better served by a unique structure created by the writer, others lend themselves to a reusable structure.
 Blog posts, newsletter content, and most marketing copy are all examples of unstructured content that will vary from piece to piece.
-But the more reusable your content might be, the more helpful a content template will be.
+The more reusable your content might be, the more helpful a content template will be.

 Consider using a template if: